wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 			- By the called *Oracle*
 		- We have to automate testing output upon ***the oracle***.
 		-
-		- Anatomy of the parts of a Test: #flaschard
+		- Anatomy of the parts of a Test: #flashcard
 			- 1. **Setup**: How you put the software under test into the state under which the test input would make sense.
 			  2. **Invocation**: Merely the execution of a single test case.
 			  3. **Assessment**: The act of observing the behavior of that software under test.